 We Only Feed Koi High Quality Food – Just like in Japan!

 There are many different types of Koi food that serve different purposes.
 At Kodama, we use the following foods in combination based on our Koi’s needs to grow our Koi into the most beautiful champions that they can be:

 This food is designed to enhance the color and health of koi scales because it include high quality spirulina.
 Spirulina will also improve the immune system and flesh quality of your koi.

 - More Vibrant Colors

 - Boosted Immune System

 - Easier & Smoother Digestion

-For All Occasions: All Season Wheat Germ
+For Beautiful Shine and Vibrant Colors: All Season Wheat Germ

 All Season/Wheat Germ is formulated for maximum koi growth and health, and its digestibility will allow you to feed your koi all year round.